-Sure you can jump on the treadmill, but electronic equipment is no substitute for the fresh air and sunshine you’ll experience on a trail.
-In this region, we are blessed with parks offering picturesque views of the river and falls, hardwood forests and historical battlefields.
+Updated January 11, 2023.
+Sure, you can jump on the treadmill, but electronic equipment is no substitute for the fresh air and sunshine you’ll experience on a trail.
+In this region, we are lucky to have parks offering picturesque views of the river and falls, hardwood forests, and historic battlefields.
 A walk or hike at one makes for a much more fun to hit your target on that FitBit.
 Here are seven spots to try this season.

-One of the area’s most popular parks, this one features an easy 4.7-mile loop trail that follows the shoreline; the American Hiking Society named it one of the 10 Best Fitness Trails in the nation. // 7315 Ox Road, Fairfax Station
+One of the area’s most popular parks, this one features an easy 4.7-mile loop trail that follows the shoreline; the American Hiking Society named it one of the 10 Best Fitness Trails in the nation.
+7315 Ox Rd., Fairfax Station

-Among the many features at the 2,000-acre park in Fairfax Station is a moderate 5.6-mile loop trail that is good for hiking and walking and is dog-friendly. // 10875 Hampton Road, Fairfax Station
+Among the many features at the 2,000-acre park in Fairfax Station is a moderate 5.6-mile loop trail that is good for hiking and walking.
+Plus, it’s dog-friendly.
+10875 Hampton Rd., Fairfax Station

-The area played a vital role in American history from the Revolutionary to the Civil Wars.
-It has a moderate 5.9-mile out-and-back-trail along the river which can be accessed via Old Yates Ford Road in Clifton.
-Reward yourself afterwards with a glass of wine at Paradise Springs Winery. // 10875 Hampton Road, Fairfax Station
+The area played a vital role in American history from the Revolutionary War to the Civil War.
+It has a moderate 5.9-mile out-and-back trail along the river, which can be accessed via Old Yates Ford Road in Clifton.
+Reward yourself afterward with a glass of wine at Paradise Springs Winery.
+10875 Hampton Rd., Fairfax Station

-Various trails and stunning scenery await at the popular park where the Potomac River descends through a dramatic gorge; The 4.6-mile loop trail takes you throughout the park. // 9200 Old Dominion Road
+Various trails and stunning scenery await at the popular park where the Potomac River descends through a dramatic gorge; the 4.6-mile loop trail takes you throughout the park.
+9200 Old Dominion Rd., Great Falls

 The site of two major Civil War battles, this national park also has a series of great trails for getting in those steps.
-Try the First Manassas Trail, a 5.4-mile trail or the 6.2-mile Second Manassas Trail, both of which are moderate for many fitness levels. // 6511 Sudley Road, Manassas
+Try the First Manassas Trail, which is 5.4 miles, or the 6.2-mile Second Manassas Trail, both of which are moderate for many fitness levels.
+6511 Sudley Rd., Manassas

-Start at the Turkey Run Ridge Trail at the Visitors’ Center, then take a combination of the South Valley Trail, North Valley Trail and Quantico Cascades Trail, which add up to about a 5-mile moderate trail. // 18170 Park Entrance Road, Triangle
+Start at the Turkey Run Ridge Trail at the visitors center, then take a combination of the South Valley Trail, North Valley Trail, and Quantico Cascades Trail, which add up to about a 5-mile moderate trail.
+18170 Park Entrance Rd., Triangle

 For more stories like this, subscribe to our Parks and Recs newsletter.